 Once you receive notification of a sale and payment (always wait for payment before shipping), it’s time to pack the item for shipment.
-I wrap the item in either bubble wrap if delicate or packing paper.
-I close it up with a piece of tape and attach a personalized thank you note to the buyer.

 I have a great mailman.
 He takes my larger packages as well, although he routinely reminds me that protocol requires me to schedule a pickup through the USPS website.
 I’ll tip him extra this holiday season.

 If you’re going to the post office, don’t wait on line.
 Just tell them it’s prepaid, and they’ll ask you to drop it off on their desk.

 Tip Number 5: What to Expect after the Sale